Lowgular/user-test-product-selected/README.md

 npx @lowgular/cli@latest push
 ```

-> By default it will run pre-push hooks: build and test and if they pass, you will get link to your solution
+> By default it will run pre-push hook with test and if it passes, then it will push the solution and return the link to the academy